 In Part II (EBITDA – Buyer Beware) I identified $10,233 as payment to the corporation’s state department of revenue for income taxes for the tax year 2014.
 Assuming the state’s tax rate is 6% (common tax rate for most states); the profit would approximate $170,550.
 Federal income taxes are estimated at $38,750.
 Therefore net profit after federal and state income taxes for 2014 is approximately $121,550.

 In the original balance sheet for White Diamond Marine Inc. the retained earnings was a negative $21,723.
 To derive this value, the company had to pay dividends of all the net profit plus more; or there were significant losses carried forward from 2013 (unlikely because WDM paid income taxes for 2014 and therefore no losses existed to offset earnings for tax purposes).
 To have a profit of $170,000 in 2014 the business either sold a lot of boats or the owner didn’t take a salary in that year.
 Look at management expense in 2015.
 Notice it is $110,301?
 Office operations would seem to have the bookkeeper’s wages included in the $27,200 value.
-So most likely the owner didn’t pay himself in 2014 and did in 2015.
+Most likely the owner didn’t pay himself in 2014 and did in 2015.

 Assuming the owner didn’t pay himself in 2014, adjusting profit down $110,000 would change profit (before taxes) to $60,000.
 Assuming similar interest, depreciation and amortization of $35,000 like 2015, operational profit was around $95,000 in 2014.
 Here is the schedule:

 Does this look stable to you?
 Clearly a big change in two years.